Img header logo

 As for water risks, we conduct risk assessment once a year.
 Recognizing water risks as “disaster/climate change risks” among the company-wide risks, we implement measures based on our business continuity plan (BCP), including maintaining a proper stock.
 In the future, we will also work to establish a collaborative relationship with our business partners, to secure multiple suppliers, and to consider the impact of flood/shortage of water due to climate change in our business partner selection process.

-• * Details on risks/opportunities regarding climate change, as well as greenhouse gas emissions are described in our CDP Climate Change’s response (Japanese only).
+• Details on risks/opportunities regarding climate change, as well as greenhouse gas emissions are described in our CDP Climate Change’s response (Japanese only).
 These can be confirmed at the CDP website (CDP ID required).

 Dialogues with stakeholders

 In order to appropriately disclose information based on the TCFD recommendations, it is important to understand the concerns and issues of external stakeholders regarding TCFD disclosure.
 As part of this effort, we participate in the TCFD Consortium, a forum for companies, financial institutions and other organizations who support the TCFD recommendations to discuss effective information disclosure and appropriate initiatives.
-In March of FY2021, we held an ESG briefing for institutional investors, which we have been conducting continuously since FY2019, and received various opinions and questions.
+Furthermore, In March of FY2022, we held an ESG briefing for institutional investors, which we have been conducting continuously since FY2019, and received various opinions and questions.
 These efforts by us to respond to the TCFD recommendations were published as advanced cases in the Ministry of the Environment’s “Climate Change Adaptation Guide for Private Sector -Preparing for Climate Risk and Surviving- (revised edition, March 2022).”
 We believe that deepening our understanding of TCFD disclosure through such dialogues with stakeholders and collaborations with the government will allow us to help promote responses to climate change in society as a whole.

 photo“Climate Change Adaptation Guide for Private Sector -Preparing for Climate Risk and Surviving- (revised edition, March 2022),” Ministry of the Environment